 Tax Rates & Mill Rates

-To calculate your taxes, multiply your taxable assessment by the tax rate.
+To calculate your property tax, multiply your taxable assessment by the tax rate.

 Taxable assessments are a percentage of the assessment value.
 Provincial legislation sets the percentages based on property classes.
 The City of Saskatoon determines assessments based on legislation and direction from the provincial agency that provides assessment oversight, the Saskatchewan Assessment Management Agency (SAMA).

-For 2020, Residential taxable assessments are 80% of the assessment values, while Commercial/Industrial taxable assessments are 100% of the assessment values.
+For 2021, the Percentage of Value (POV) used for Residential taxable assessments is 80% of the property's assessment value, while Commercial/Industrial taxable assessments are 85% of the assessment values.

 City of Saskatoon and Saskatoon Public Library Mill Rates